cyrilwanner/next-optimized-images/README.md

 Smaller files will get inlined with a data-uri by [url-loader](https://www.npmjs.com/package/url-loader).
 This number defines the maximum file size (in bytes) for images to get inlined.
-If an image is bigger, it will get copied to the static folder of next.
+If an image is bigger, it will get copied to the public folder of next.

 Images will get optimized in both cases.